Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant

 Opening his eyes, the professor regarded Harry seriously.
 "And another thing, Harry.
-You should know that dementors are amongst the darkest of creatures in our world; they feed off of people's fears and unhappy memories.
-Because of this, those of us who have experienced and seen true horrors in the past are more affected than others.
+You should know that dementors are amongst the darkest of creatures in this world.
+They quite literally feed off of people's fears and unhappy memories.
+Because of this, those of us who have experienced and seen true horrors in the past are more susceptible to them than others.
 You are not weak, Harry.
-I promise you."
+I promise you that."

 Harry swallowed harshly, remembering how hopeless he'd felt when the dementor was near him.
-How cold and frightened he'd been, with that woman's screams and pleas echoing through his head…
+How cold and frightened he'd been, with a woman's shrill screams echoing through his head…

 Lupin studied Harry intently, eyes filled with an emotion Harry couldn't quite place.

 "I…I don't pretend to be an expert at fighting dementors, Harry," Lupin answered weakly.
 "Quite the contrary, in fact."

-"Harry, fighting off a dementor…it's highly advanced magic," Lupin answered gently.
+"Harry, learning to fight a dementor…it's highly advanced magic," Lupin answered gently.
 "It's not something we normally teach at Hogwarts, let alone to a third year like yourself."

-"I know," Harry replied.
+"I know," Harry replied fiercely.
 "But I have to try."
 He lifted his head up, looking Lupin directly in the eyes.
 "Please?"

 Lupin gazed at Harry a moment longer before sighing heavily.
-"I'll talk with Dumbledore about it, Harry," he replied.
-"And see what he thinks; you would need the headmaster's permission, anyway, before learning such magic."
+"I'll talk with Professor Dumbledore about it, Harry," he replied.
+"And see what he thinks about all this.
+You would need the Headmaster's permission, anyway, before learning such advanced magic."

 Harry grinned widely, unable to help himself.
 "Thank you sir!" he exclaimed, feeling nearly giddy with relief.
-He would learn to fight off the dementors, he promised himself.
+He would learn to fight the dementors, he promised himself.
 He wasn't weak.

 Lupin smiled back.
-"You're quite welcome.
+"No promises, however, you're quite welcome.
 Now, shall I write you a pass to Potions?
-I don't suppose Professor Snape would appreciate you arriving twenty minutes late to class without one."
+I don't suppose Professor Snape would much appreciate you arriving twenty minutes late to class without one."